jdh4/running_gromacs/03_benchmarks/README.md

 Make sure you have a gmx and mdrun_mpi for tigerCpu and one set for tigerGpu.

-Be carefaul with memory requests on all jobs including multi-node jobs.

 ## ADH with cubic box (single and multi-node)

 | cluster      | wall time (s) | ns /day |  nodes   | ntasks-per-node |  cpus-per-task    | GPUs per node |